 - UHF President Jim Tallon was part of a panel discussion on WPIX Channel 11’s program News Closeup discussing Trump’s Plan to Dismantle Obamacare and his First Week in Office (January 29, 2017).

-- The Journal-News of Westchester County quotes UHF President Jim Tallon discussing his views on the Affordable Care Act: How Repeal Would Affect NY (January 11, 2017).
+- The Journal-News of Westchester County quotes UHF President Jim Tallon in Affordable Care Act: How Repeal Would Affect NY (January 11, 2017).

 - In her weekly syndicated column Aging Matters, Carol Marak writes in “How Caregiving May Affect You” about a joint AARP/YHF report on supports for spousal caregivers (October 21, 2016).

-- United Hospital Fund's Gala was featured in New York Social Diary, including 20 photos of the honorees and other attendees.
+- United Hospital Fund's Gala is featured in New York Social Diary, including 20 photos of the honorees and other attendees.
 (October 12, 2016)

-- Modern Healthcare published an article on "It All Falls on Me," a new UHF report demonstrating that family caregivers feel unprepared for the medical tasks they are expected to perform at home for their loved ones.
+- Modern Healthcare publishes "It All Falls on Me," a new UHF report demonstrating that family caregivers feel unprepared for the medical tasks they are expected to perform at home for their loved ones.
 (September 29, 2016)

-- A Kaiser Health News piece called, "Here's What Older People Need to Do to Prevent Hospital Readmissions," ran in dozens of media outlets, including the Washington Post, and provides a link to UHF's Next Step in Care website.
+- A Kaiser Health News piece, "Here's What Older People Need to Do to Prevent Hospital Readmissions," ran in dozens of media outlets, including the Washington Post, and provides a link to UHF's Next Step in Care website.
 (September 3, 2016)

 - Politico New York featured an article State Medicaid Director Jason Helgerson's keynote address at UHF's annual Medicaid conference, saying his talk has "become a pseudo State of the Union address" on Medicaid issues.

 Modern Healthcare published an article on a UHF report that provides a framework for value-based payment in children's health care.
 (July 13, 2016)